lschiavini/MovieApp/README.md

     - Gradle: 4.2.1

 - If you have the requirements, just hit the Run button from Android Studio
+- Attention to the requirement that because it is my personal API key used, you can't make more than 1000 requests/week.

 ## Architecture
 The architecture chosen for the app was Model View ViewModel (MVVM), whereas business logic is located at the many ViewModels.